kds-005/Python_DataScience_Quiz_Assignment/README.md

 # Python_DataScience_Quiz_Assignment
-Contain Quizzes and Assignment when doing a Data Science Course
+Quiz and Assignment are from a Data Science Course.

+Quizzes are unstructed as I was trying to complete it fast Questions will not be avaiavlbe for Quizzes

+Assignment will be based on objectives asked so it will have semi-structured Questions will already in the Assignment